jlumijarvi/mysql-replication-docker/README.md

 ### Master server firewall configuration

-In other than local environments the firewall should configured to allow MySQL access from the slave to the master.
+In other than local environments the firewall should be configured to allow MySQL access from the slave to the master.

 If the slave is in another server get the server's public IP address.

-If the slave in the same server check the slave container network's IP address.
+If the slave is in the same server check the slave container network's IP address.

 ```
 docker inspect slave_db --format='{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}'